Mount Oglethorpe: After the Appalachian Trail

 Communication and FAA towers were installed on the mountain's summit in the years after the southern terminus was moved.
 In the 1970s, the Big Canoe community started development on the eastern side of Mount Oglethorpe.
 Vandalism, harsh weather and lightning strikes caused heavy damage to the Oglethorpe Monument, leading to its relocation to downtown Jasper in 1999.
 Portions of the Appalachian Trail that used to run between Mount Oglethorpe and Springer Mountain were made inaccessible to the public.
 In addition, Mount Oglethorpe's summit was closed to the public.

-In 1995, Ken Rice and his wife Billie Ann purchased about 107 acre of land around Mount Oglethorpe's summit.
-In 2014, the Rices opened the mountain to the public when they designated their property as a public park.
+In 1995, Billie Ann Rice purchased at auction about 107 acre of land around Mount Oglethorpe's summit.
+In 2014, Billie Ann, and her husband Ken, began fulfilling her vision for the land and created a park on the mountain and designated their property as a public park.
 This public park, named Eagle's Rest, contains hiking trails and observation decks.
+Their daughters Annette Hall and Kathleen Ingram are still on the board for the park, which continues to improve.

 Visiting

 Before 2014, visitors were unable to access the summit without trespassing.
 After the summit was opened to the public, Mount Oglethorpe's summit can be reached by driving south from Georgia State Route 136 on Monument Road for about 5 mi.
 The summit can also be accessed from the south through Big Canoe.